zhudotexe/FFXIV_PaissaHouse/README.md

 ## Contributing

 PaissaHouse relies on data contributions from players like you to broadcast the latest housing data.

+### Ward Sweeps

 To contribute data to PaissaDB, the API powering PaissaHouse, simply teleport to a major city aetheryte, select "Residential District Aethernet" -> "Go to Specified Ward (Review Tabs)" and click through the 24 wards.
 This is called "sweeping" a district.

 If all goes well, you'll see any new plots you found pop up in real time, and a summary of the district once you've clicked through the wards!